 4 – Know Your Own Player’s Strengths and Weaknesses

 A player’s effectiveness on the court will be largely due to the role you as a coach put them in.
 When you look at a team like the Detroit Pistons of the 2000s that went on to beat the Lakers super-team in the finals, you see a team that had clearly defined roles for every player in the starting lineup, letting them all play to their strengths.

-A player like Ben Wallace would be completely ineffective if you built your offense around his ability to score on the low block – but letting him focus on anchoring your defense, setting tough screens on offense, and cleaning up the boards makes him an incredibly valuable player.
+A player like Ben Wallace would be completely ineffective if you installed basketball plays around his ability to score on the low block – but letting him focus on anchoring your defense, setting tough screens on offense, and cleaning up the boards makes him an incredibly valuable player.

 You want your creators to create, your shooters to shoot, and your screeners to screen – coaching is all about putting players in a position to play up their strengths and mask their weaknesses.

 Also, if you’ve got a player who’s hit a couple shots in a row and has got a hot hand -we want to get them the ball.
 Or if there’s a defensive player who is getting close to foul trouble, we want to put that player in a precarious situation and force them to either play weak defense, or challenge them to avoid picking up their 4th or 5th foul.